haemishkyd/Foundery_Rover/README.md

 In the event that a Python interpreter is not available, an executable built from the script has been provided.

 This can be executed by running: *mars_rover.exe <test_script>*

+An executable has not been provided for the visual option since the *inefficient* way Python creates executables means this is a **very** large executable.

 ## Assumptions
 None